 Thus began Dean’s disastrous, short-lived career as a stand-up comedian.

 But seriously, folks—when do we use the pronouns me, myself, and I?
 Specifically, how do we properly use reflexive pronouns (myself, yourself, herself, ourselves, etc.)?
 Are they just another way of saying I/me, you, her, and us?
-Continue reading “Me, Myself, and I”
+Continue reading “Me, Myself, and I: Using These Pronouns Correctly”

 Two weeks ago I wrote about five pairs of commonly confused words.
 It’s a topic that always stimulates a lively and full-bodied discussion among readers.
 While waiting for that discussion to begin, I’ll present you with five more pairs of commonly confused words.

 To advise (an action) is a verb and advice (a thing) is a noun that refers to the information given or received in the act of advising.
 But confusing these two words is understandable because of another pair of words, vise and vice, which are homonyms: they are pronounced exactly the same (vīs).
 A vise is a tool attached to a workbench that is used to hold something securely in place.
 A vice, as people generally use it, is a “habitual and usually trivial defect or shortcoming.”
 Advise and advice are not homonyms.
 They are pronounced differently and mean different things.
 Many people have given me sound advice about a lot of things in my lifetime, some of which I have heeded.
 Let me advise you to heed wise, godly advice when you receive it.

 When I stopped into a gift shop to purchase a souvenir, the clerk said it would make a “nice momento.”
 This is a common mistake; the correct word is memento.
 Momento is not a word.
 Continue reading “Five More Commonly Confused Word Pairs”